WANdisco/wandisco-documentation/docs/why-fusion/hive_replication.md

 ## LiveAnalytics deployment overview

-A deployment will consist of two Zones:
+A deployment consists of two zones:

 **Zone 1**
 This represents the source environment, where your [Apache Hive](https://hive.apache.org/) content and metadata reside.
 Your table content will reside in the cluster storage (typically HDFS), and your Hive metadata are managed by and maintained in a Hive Metastore.
 An operational deployment of a LiveAnalytics solution will include: